immannan/elasticsearch/md/Lab_7.md

 The simplest Timelion expression used for generating graphs is as follows:

 ```
 .es(*)
 ```

-Timelion expressions always start with a dot followed by the function name that can accept one or more parameters.
-The `.es(*)` expression queries data from all the indexes present in Elasticsearch.
-By default, it will just count the number of documents, resulting in a graph showing the number of documents over time.

 If you\'d like to restrict Timelion to data within a specific index (for example, `logstash-*`), you can specify the index within the